Take a deep breath and say to yourself, “I’m smart and I can create an amazing marketing plan!”

 An easy marketing plan begins with you and the skills you have, such as your years of experience as a consumer and the lifetime you’ve spent as a storyteller.

 Editor’s note: Don’t have a website yet?
-Launch one today with our 30-day risk-free trial.
+See how easy it is to create a free website.
 Includes all you need to promote your product or service widely, plus customised advice to guide you.

 Easy marketing plan in just 3 steps

 The following steps will help you build out a simple plan that focuses on what you want to achieve in the next year, while incorporating periods of reflection.
 By making time for mindfulness, you’re creating a flexible template that can change with your business’ needs.

 - Set a timeline.

 A manageable plan that you actually carry out is better than a complex one you don’t do.
 Here’s how to make one you can stick to.

 In a nutshell, a marketing plan is a year-long guide for advertising your small business.
 That’s it!

 The truth is, every small business needs a marketing plan.
 It’s a picturesque road map.
 Without it, you risk getting lost.
 It also goes hand-in-hand with your business plan.